QANplatform/its_alive/JSON_API.md

 ### Publish Transaction
-Have the node sign a byte vector <data> and publish it through the network to <to> account as recipient.
+Have the node sign a byte vector "data" and publish it through the network to "to" account as recipient.

 ```
 {